ivbeg/awesome-forensicstools/README.md

 ## Russia

-- FindFace.
-Face recognition services for Russian social network Vkontakte [findface.ru](https://findface.ru)
+- SearchFace.
+Face search services for Vkontakte [searchface.ru](http://searchface.ru/)

+### OSINT guides

+- How to use google and other online instruments to [analyze person accounts](https://habr.com/ru/company/echelon/blog/321754/).
+Russian language
+- How to use social networks [API for OSINT purposes](https://habr.com/ru/company/xakep/blog/254129/)

 ## Syria